 Here I’ll describe how the PMO can support and facilitate your organisation’s revolution to move beyond competitive myopia, internal ineffectiveness and towards becoming a learning enterprise that’s resilient and highly competitive.

 I’ve split this into two posts.
 The first will identify some common dysfunctions, being agile, and introduce a roadmap for the PMO to support their organisation’s transformation.
-The second post will focus on being lean, discusses how the PMO plays a central role, and whom they interact with.
+The second post focuses on being lean.
+It discusses how the PMO plays a central role, and with whom they interact.

 Let’s start by considering these job requirements in this recent Agile PMO job ad.
 It’s not all bad, but parts of the description are indicative of some PMO teams helping to perpetuate the dysfunctional practices of organisations not effectively recognising and handling uncertainty.

 Taking ‘inspiration’ from the job advert, let’s examine some of those dysfunctions.
-Below in the red hexis (with dashed borders) I’ve identified what I believe are common dysfunctions.
-In the yellow hexis (with solid borders) I’ve captured some of the negative consequences.
+Below in the red hexes (with dashed borders) I’ve identified what I believe are common dysfunctions.
+In the yellow hexes (with solid borders) I’ve captured some of the negative consequences.

-Those red hexis may be appropriate for mature business models (their cash cows), but the competitive market is changing too fast for your organisation to rely on those.
+Those red hexes may be appropriate for mature business models (their cash cows).
+However, the competitive market is changing too fast for your organisation to rely on those.
 To continue your organisation’s mission and vision, it must shift towards identifying and handling uncertainty.

-This means organisations need practices that address the problems identified in the yellow hexis, and I believe the PMO are well placed to support that revolution.
+This means organisations need practices that address the problems identified in the yellow hexes.
+I believe the PMO are well placed to support that revolution.

 To achieve this the PMO should support product management, sales and the executive committee to prioritise a portfolio of products and initiatives.
 This is achieved through Lean and Agile ways of working.
 In this post I’m focusing on agility; the second post will focus on lean ways of working.